yigitkonur/claude-cto/docs/05-administration-security.md

 This presents two primary security risks:

-1.  **Unauthorized Task Execution:** Anyone on the network can submit tasks, potentially consuming your Anthropic API quota and server resources.
+1.  **Unauthorized Task Execution:** Anyone on the network can submit tasks, potentially consuming your Anthropic API quota/Claude subscription usage and server resources.
 2.  **File System Access:** Because the Claude Code SDK can read and write files, a malicious actor could submit a task that reads sensitive files (`cat /etc/passwd`) or writes harmful scripts to your server's file system.
 The task runs with the same user permissions as the Claude Worker server process.

 ## Mitigation Strategies